 - Digital Career Exposure: learn about various career opportunities leading to the implementation of a career plan.

-The Free Library is also partnering with local organizations to host pick-up spots for materials and activities.
-More information on locations coming soon.
+The Free Library will be partnering with local organizations to host pick-up spots for materials and activities later this summer.
+More information on pick-up locations to follow.

 Science in the Summer and the Summer Camp Challenge will take place virtually this year.